splunk/observability-workshop/docs/apm/hotrod-trouble-depend.md

 In the scenario we are working with, we have been told that we get intermittent errors in the front end service, but not much more , so we need to discover what is going on.

-So the first activity for identifying the issue, is to pre-select both the  front -end service and follow the dependencies.
+So the first activity for identifying the issue, is to pre-select both the  front-end service and follow the dependencies.

-### 1.3 Following the dependencies

-@@@@This will bring you to the Trace Waterfall view, allowing you to inspect the trace in detail.

 ---

-## 2. Examine traces in the waterfall view
+## 2. Explore the troubleshooting and dependencies view

 ---

-## 3. Explore the troubleshooting and dependencies view

----

-## 4. Use the breakdown feature to enrich troubleshooting info
+## 3. Use the breakdown feature to enrich troubleshooting info